gpsites/objectivismseminar.com/index.md

 Please join the live sessions from
 [**our FreeConferenceCall.com Page**](https://www.freeconferencecall.com/join/objectivismseminar "The Objectivism Seminar at FreeConferenceCall.com")

+You can enjoy recordings and transcriptions of our past sessions at *[randosread.com](https://randosread.com)*!

 Here is what we have planned:

 * Monday January 22, 8:00: [Mountain][mtn]: We continue Ayn Rand's _[Atlas Shrugged][book]_ with Part 1, Chapter 2.
 (Please be prepared for a general pace of one chapter per session!)
 We will be using resources like ARI's [Teacher's Guide](https://aynrand.org/wp-content/uploads/2020/11/Atlas-Shrugged-Teaching-Guide.pdf) [and others](https://courses.aynrand.org/atlas-project-resources-and-policies/) to aid the discussion.

 [![Atlas Shrugged][cover]{:style="margin-left:2em;max-width:25em;box-shadow: 5px 5px 15px grey;"}][book]